freakazoid41/pickle_table/README.md

 # Pickle Table

 > Pickle table is a table component written as completely pure javascript.
-Just send json file to object and have fun :-D
+Just put a data array or url data endpoint and have fun :-D

 > Pickle table does't need anything except you !